-Private equity funds raise and pool money from investors to buy and sell entire companies, often while using a significant amount of debt to finance the acquisitions.
-18 Virtually all private equity funds organize their funds as limited partnerships and invest the money in portfolio companies.
-19 Investors in the limited partnership-usually institutional investors and wealthy individuals-are called limited partners (LPs), and the private equity firm, also referred to as the sponsor, serves as the general partner (GP).
-20 The GP raises and manages the fund, owes fiduciary duties to the fund, and acts as an agent of the fund vis-à-vis third parties.
-21 In contrast, the LPs have minimal rights to participate in day-to-day operations or challenge the GP's decisions.
-22 Nor do they owe any duties to the fund.
-23 A limited partnership agreement (LPA), which is negotiated between the GP and the LPs, governs the relationship between the investors and the fund.
-24 The LPA typically includes provisions on voting rights, access to information, and transfer restrictions.
-25 The limited partner advisory committee (LPAC) is the key avenue to address contractual questions as they arise.
-They typically are
+Private equity funds raise and pool money from investors to buy and sell companies, often financing the acquisitions with a significant amount of debt.
+16 Virtually all private equity funds organize their funds as limited partnerships, in which investors-usually institutional investors and wealthy individuals-are limited partners (LPs), and the private equity firm, also referred to as the sponsor, serves as the general partner (GP).17 The GP raises and manages the fund, owes fiduciary duties to the fund, and acts as an agent of the fund vis-à-vis third parties.18 In contrast, the LPs have minimal rights to participate in day-to-day operations or challenge the GP's decisions.19 Nor do LPs owe any duties to the fund.20 The limited partnership agreement (LPA), negotiated between the GP and the LPs, governs the relationship between the investors and the fund.21 The LPA typically includes provisions on voting rights, access to information, and transfer restrictions.22 The limited partner advisory committee (LPAC) is the key avenue to address contractual questions as they arise.
+LPACs are typically comprised of a few LP representatives, whose primary function is reviewing conflicts of interest and waiving restrictions in the LPA.23

-18 See, e.g., Steven N. Kaplan & Per Strömberg, Leveraged Buyouts and Private Equity, 23 J. ECON.
+16 See, e.g., Steven N. Kaplan & Per Strömberg, Leveraged Buyouts and Private Equity, 23 J. ECON.
 PERSP.
 121 (2009).